ROBelgium/MSNoise/doc/plotting.rst

 Customizing Plots
 -----------------

-All plots commands can be overriden using a `-c` agument *in front of the plot command* !!
+All plots commands can be overridden using a `-c` argument *in front of the plot command* !!

 Examples: